Incoming Duke Law student Jefferson Griffin sues NCSBE over election data disclosure delays in NC Supreme Court race

 In North Carolina, counties hold a “canvass meeting” 10 days after Election Day to certify the results.
 During the 10-day period — which concluded on Friday — board staff count absentee ballots and research provisional ballots.
 In a Friday press release, NCSBE stated that several county board of elections could not complete their meetings in time and would resume certifying the results Monday.

-Griffin is set to graduate from Duke Law in 2026.
+Griffin was admitted to Duke Law's Master of Judicial Studies program and is set to begin his studies in May 2025, with an expected graduation date of 2027.
 He also currently serves as a judge on the N.C.
 Court of Appeals, where he has written over 200 opinions.

 In an interview with The News & Observer, Griffin described that if elected, his top priority would be “applying the law as it is written” and “removing politics from our courts.”